top of page

 Eden invites you

-to be human again.
+to become human again.

 The body becomes temple again.

-The mind becomes voice again.
+The spirit becomes voice again.

 And the soul becomes light again.

-Beauty as a promise to oneself.
+Beauty as a promise to yourself.

 There are days